Essentials of solar system design

 These devices will pre-heat your hot water while the sun is shining so you can make use of it later.
 This will save you money as heating water is a large part of most household power bills.

-Not all solar is ‘off-grid’
+Why not all solar is ‘off-grid’

+Solar systems can either be connected to or independent of the New Zealand electricity grid.
 For most homes, it’s more cost effective to maintain a grid connection, unless you live somewhere where the connection needs to be established.

 Next step